asatpathy314/picoctf-2025/README.md

 If you find this useful, come check out my CTF writeups website for more detail on my solutions to `handoff`, `echo-valley`, and `perplexed`!

+If you have a better/cleaner solution or a solution for an unsolved challenge here, feel free to make a PR!

 https://asatpathy314.github.io/ctf-writeups/.